 In addition, an incorrectly positioned hose can also cause leaks.
 If you are using a CPAP machine and are not seeing results, make sure that your mask fits well, and that there are no leaks in the system.

 Another reason why CPAP therapy may not work for you is that you have nasal congestion or obstruction.
 This can make it difficult to breathe through your nose, which is necessary when using a CPAP machine with a nose-only mask.
 If you have nasal congestion, talk to your doctor about treatments that can help open up your nasal passages.
-Or, consider a CPAP machine with a face mask covering your nose and mouth.
+Or, consider a CPAP machine with a full-face CPAP mask covering your nose and mouth.
 A full-face CPAP mask can make the difference if you breathe through your mouth!

 Finally, some people find the constant air pressure from the CPAP machine to be uncomfortable.
 You may feel claustrophobic with the mask on with the air pushing in.
 If you are struggling to adjust to CPAP therapy, talk to your doctor about ways to make it more comfortable for you.
-There are several CPAP machines on the market with different features that may be more comfortable for you.
+There are several CPAP machines on the market with different features that may be more comfortable for you

-New Treatments For Sleep Apnea
+New Sleep Apnea Treatment Options

 If CPAP therapy is not working for you, there are a few other available options.
 One new FDA-approved treatment, called “Inspire” upper airway stimulation (UAS), uses a small implanted device that sends electrical signals to the muscles in your airway while you sleep.
 This electrical stimulation to the hypoglossal nerve controls the muscles of the tongue.
 The signals help keep the airway open while you sleep.
+Central sleep apnea is a less common form of sleep apnea where the brain fails to send signals to the breathing muscles, leading to periods where the person makes no effort to breathe.

 Because your airway is open with Inspire therapy, there is a significant decrease in snoring.
 In fact, “90% of bed partners report no or soft snoring by their partner.”
-(2)
+(2) Treatment emergent central sleep can occur when the brain fails to tell the muscles to breathe due to issues in the respiratory control center.
+Potential causes and treatments for this condition should be discussed with your doctor.

 If you are struggling with CPAP therapy or are looking for other treatment options, talk to your doctor about Inspire.
 This new treatment may help you get the relief from snoring and sleep apnea that you need!

-How to Know If You Need Treatment for Your Snoring
+How to Know If You Need Treatment for Your Snoring and Daytime Sleepiness

 If you’re not sure whether or not your snoring is a medical problem that needs treatment, here are some signs to look for:

-• Loud snoring (louder than the sound of normal breathing)
+- Loud snoring (louder than the sound of normal breathing)

-• Feeling tired during the day
+- Feeling tired during the day

-• Difficulty concentrating during the day
+- Difficulty concentrating during the day

-• Waking up feeling unrefreshed?
+- Waking up feeling unrefreshed?

-• Does your partner often tell you that you stop breathing at night?
+- Does your partner often tell you that you stop breathing at night?

 If you struggle with the above problems, it’s important to talk to your ENT doctor about your symptoms.
 ENT doctors specialize in sleep disorders and the treatments you can take advantage of, including surgery.